open-amt-cloud-toolkit/docs/docs/Tutorials/uitoolkitReact.md

 ## Add a Sample Control
 The following sections outline how to add controls.
-To use the code snippets provided, replace what is in the `App.js` file with the provided code snippet.

 Refresh the web browser after adding a control if it does not update automatically after a few seconds.

 ### Add Keyboard, Video, Mouse (KVM) Redirection